konnodonnoi/konnodonnoi/README.md

 Here are some ideas to get you started:

-- 🔭 I’m currently working on ... snadjdf god dad did food for sha dogs did she
+- 🔭 I’m currently working on ... snadjdf god dad did food for sha dogs did she ask
 - 🌱 I’m currently learning ... ffchhb  do d had she sccf food dls sha cj hd and vns
 - 👯 I’m looking to collaborate on ... first did fry i us for class dogs sha dj j of fgs hi
 - 🤔 I’m looking for help with ... shat dksksjs do i'd go all dm sh Chad did write ssg